Marvel Cinematic Universe Watch Order - Updated

 What If?
 Season Two

 - The Watcher guides us through the Multiverse, showing worlds that diverted from the MCU at some point, with some ideas that we might see again.
+Features a version of pretty much every character in the MCU, as well as a few others.

 Chapter 6: Generations